skip to main content

 • What language(s) are spoken in your home?

 An annual summative English Language Proficiency (ELP) called the ACCESS for ELLs 2.0 assessment is given to all ELs regardless of active or waived status.
 An EL exits the ESOL Program when they score a 4.5 or higher on the ACCESS for ELLs 2.0.
-Upon exiting the ESOL Program, the EL becomes a Reclassified EL (REL).
+Upon exiting the ELD Program, the ML becomes a Reclassified EL (REL).
 RELs are monitored for two years by the ESOL teacher to ensure continuing academic success.

 Communication to Parents/Guardians

-ESOL teachers are required to annually inform parents/guardians of their child’s initial EL identification and participation status in the ESOL program via the Parent Notification Letter (PNL) within 30 days of student enrollment.
-Parents/guardians have the right to accept or waive ESOL services and will indicate acceptance or waived services on the Parent Notification Letter.
+ESOL teachers are required to annually inform parents/guardians of their child’s initial EL identification and participation status in the ELD program via the Parent Notification Letter (PNL) within 30 days of student enrollment.
+Parents/guardians have the right to accept or waive ELD services and will indicate acceptance or waived services on the Parent Notification Letter.
 Parents/guardians are notified in June their child’s ACCESS for ELLs 2.0 assessment scores, exit status and updated English Language Proficiency for the next school year.

 K–12 English Language Development Instruction